Planning trips to Scandinavia is absolutely one of my most favorite things to do…EVER!

 But to Really Enjoy Scandinavia:

-You kind of sort of have to get away from the crowds and off the beaten path since Scandinavia is most revered for its extraordinarily beautiful, natural landscape (one of my fave Scandinavia travel tips).
+You kind of sort of have to get away from the crowds and off the beaten path since Scandinavia is most revered for its extraordinarily beautiful, natural landscape, like the insane beauty that you’ll find in the Lofoten Islands in winter.

 No one wants to get into a street brawl as they desperately search for the Northern Lights or as they try and nab an iconic shot of some hella awesome fjords.